ankeshs/next-firebase-boilerplate/README.md

 # NextJS - Firebase - Express Boilerplate

 A fully functional boilerplate with NextJS / React that can be deployed on Firebase Cloud functions + Firebase hosting setup.
-Supports NextJS service sender render, API only routes using express and static file serving.
+Supports NextJS service render, API only routes using express and static file serving.

 The project has 3 parts:
 - NextJS app: *src/app*